sbabic/swupdate/doc/source/handlers.rst

 continue with the next artifact in the stream after the Lua handler returns.
 Chaining handlers, calling ``image:copy2file()``, or using ``image:read()`` satisfies this requirement.

+The ``swupdate`` Lua module interface specification that details what functionality is made available to Lua handlers by SWUpdate's ``corelib/lua_interface.c`` is found in ``handlers/swupdate.lua``.
+It serves as reference, for mocking purposes, and type checking thanks to the EmmyLua-inspired annotations.

 Note that although the dynamic nature of Lua handlers would